atkinchris/scrabble-tiles/README.md

 1. Open `index.html` in your web browser
 2. Enter words or names in the text area (one per line)
+   - Use spaces in names like "Mr Smith" or "New York" for blank tiles
 3. Optionally set how many words after the first should remain in order
 4. Click "Generate Board" to create your Scrabble tiles layout
 5. Click "Download SVG" to save your board

+**Pro Tip**: Use the sample buttons to try different word types, including "Try Words with Spaces" to see blank tiles in action!

 ## 🛠️ How It Works